abkonsta/DokuWiki-to-Markdown-Converter/README.md

 	\\ should be replaced by 4 spaces and a line break Links should be encapsulated by <>
-	bullets (like * or -) should have no spaces in front of them, and only one after
+	bullets (like * or -) should have no spaces in front of them, and only one after tables are formatted in Markdown Extra syntax.
+They should be encoded in HTML instead